 An App to Avoid Amputation

-Dr. Karen Cross from Newfoundland and Labrador is working on a device for
+Dr. Karen Cross, a skin specialist and surgeon, from Newfoundland and Labrador is working on an app / device for

 Cross said diabetics have a number of things going on that make them prone to foot problems that can escalate and ultimately need amputating.
 "They have a harder time getting blood and nutrients to the tiny vessels in their extremities," she said.
 "That makes them prone to numbness, injury. and infections.
 Their immune systems are already compromised, which makes it harder for them to fight the infection."